Santen Activities for Inclusive Society

 Donation and supporting a guide dog school (in the US)

-Santen Inc. in the United States provides continuous donate and support for "Guide Dogs for the Blind", an industry-leading guide dog school dedicated to serving people who are blind or have low vision from throughout the United States and Canada.
-In 2020, this support was temporarily suspended due to the impact of the COVID-19 pandemic.
+Santen Inc. in the United States provides annual donation and support for "Guide Dogs for the Blind", an industry-leading guide dog school dedicated to serving people who are blind or have low vision from throughout the United States and Canada.
+In 2020 and 2021, this support was temporarily suspended due to the impact of the COVID-19 pandemic.

 Participating in Events Held by Support Organizations for the Visually Impaired